Tinram/MySQL/README.md

 PHP CLI script to extract a brief summary of table names and foreign keys from large unwieldy schema files.

-The optional keyword enables the script to search a large schema for keywords in table names (and table contents).
+The keyword option enables searching for keywords in table names and table contents.

 ### Usage